pkoretic/recurse/README.md

 ## Styling

-When writing code please use provided [.clang-format](https://github.com/qaap/recurse/blob/master/.clang-format).
+When writing code, please use the provided [.clang-format](https://github.com/qaap/recurse/blob/master/.clang-format) file.
 There is a nice [vim-clang-format](https://github.com/rhysd/vim-clang-format) plugin that you can use in vim.

 You can also call it manually